BrainStormYourWayIn/blogSearch/README.md

 Once you have downloaded the package and unzipped it in a directory, open a console window, go to the directory and run:

+`pip freeze > requirements.txt`

+This should create the requirements.txt file in the correct format.
+Then try installing using the command.

 `pip install -r requirements.txt`

+Make sure you're in the same folder as the file when running this command.
+If you get some path name instead of the version number in the requirements.txt file, use this pip command to work around it.

+`pip list --format=freeze > requirements.txt`

 This will install the requirements in the Python distribution.